DrBoltzmann/CarND-Advanced-Lane-Lines/project_writeup.md

 In the sliding windows approach, a window slides across the image, and looks for areas where the pixel values are not equal to zero.
 These pixel positions can then  be collected in a list, and the list appended with each new found section for the right and left lanes.
 To capture the lane curvature, a 2nd order polynomial can then be fitted to the lane curve segments, the curvature can then be calculated from the polynomial function.

-The function sandbox(binary_wapred) was defined to visualize lane finding using the sliding window approach and test on different test images.
+The function sandbox(binary_wapred) was defined to visualize lane finding using the sliding window approach and test it on different test images.
 This included the sliding window as well as the plotted line over the binary_wapred input image.

 ![alt text][image14]